carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 For blog posts to show appreciation for the activities or members of the community.

 ### Incubator
-Describing announcements related to the Carpentries Incubator (https://carpentries-incubator.org/).
+Describing announcements related to the [Carpentries Incubator](https://carpentries-incubator.org/).
 The Carpentries Incubator is a place for collaborative development of new lessons.
 It provides a space for The Carpentries community to create, test, and improve lessons, supported by systems, process, and training to foster collaboration and promote better lesson design.

 ### Infrastructure
 Blog posts related to technology we use to support our operations (e.g. AMY, Helpscout, etc).